cortical-iv/restit/readme.md

 https://simpleisbetterthancomplex.com/tips/2016/09/06/django-tip-14-messages-framework.html
 3. Not sure why field label is showing up for user submit form: https://www.reddit.com/r/django/comments/7fakjq/using_bootstrap3_i_want_no_label_on_form_element/
-4. Better way to handle api key this is unworkable.
-5. Staticfiles what the fuck?
-Read chapter 16 about this, put in notes.
+4. Staticfiles read chapter 16 about this, put in notes.
 Add some images to restit.
+Also why do I have a 'static' folder and also a 'staticfiles' folder?
+WTF did I do wrong?
+Fix that it seems a mistake.

 #### Notes
 ###### 1. Secret stuff